New California rules end distinction for vaccinated workers

 “It’s good that we’re realizing that vaccines aren’t the silver bullet to get us out of this,” Steiger said.
 “There’s never a good time to start disarming against COVID-19.”

+The proposed California workplace rule changes recognize “the science that vaccinated people can transmit the virus, and early reports show that to be especially true with omicron,” said Saskia Kim, speaking for the California Nurses Association.

-Under current workplace rules, vaccinated employees can keep working even if they’ve been exposed, unless they show symptoms, under the assumption that the vaccine generally will protect them.
+Under the state’s current workplace rules, vaccinated employees can keep working even if they’ve been exposed, unless they show symptoms, under the assumption that the vaccine generally will protect them.

 Other states besides California that adopted emergency COVID-19 workplace safety measures include Michigan, Oregon and Virginia.